denten-books/plain-text/1-device.md

 One could write, for example, "a field of study," without much thought about figurative space.
 Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
-The poet could further make the metaphor strange.
+The poet could further make this metaphor strange.
 To evoke a light-hearted illustration one could write: "to scythe a verdant field of literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
-The introduced qualities "break" or "overdetermine" the metaphor, exposing its conceit.
+These new qualities "overdetermine" the metaphor, exposing its conceit.
 The reader can discover "intellectual fields" for what they are: habituated metaphors, neither natural nor self-apparent.
 The metaphor is made strange again through purposeful defamiliarization.
 To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
-Such literary artifice would make actual the implied connections between a fields of grass and fields of ideas.
+Such literary artifice would make actual the implied connections between a field of grass and a field of ideas.
 The writer now shows what was merely told before.
-The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent
-concepts: intellectual chaff, leaves of mental grass, the combines of thought.
+The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent concepts: intellectual chaff, leaves of mental grass, the combines of thought.

 When pursuing estrangement the author "lays bare" and "makes obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and Johnson famously argued, do more than decorate---they structure everyday human activity.
 The metaphor shapes one system of conceptual relationships in terms of another.
-For example, the military image of "fortification defence" implies a conceptual system structuring the "defence of an argument" [@lakoff_metaphors_1980, 3-14].
-When defending the argument, a speaker acts in the way that resembles combat.
-A different metaphor would suggest a less combative mode of engagement between interlocutors.
+For example, the military image of "fortification defence" implies a conceptual system structuring the "defence of an argument."
+When defending the argument, a speaker subsequently may act in a way that resembles combat.
+A different metaphor would suggest a less combative mode of engagement between interlocutors [@lakoff_metaphors_1980, 3-14].

-Russian formalists of the early twentieth century did not quite have the contemporary cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond linguistic analysis.
-Similarly to Moreno, one of Shklovsky's central concerns was with the automatization of human experience, by which metaphors lose their evocative power through repeated use.
+The Russian formalists of the early twentieth century understood estrangement as a matter of everyday practice, beyond linguistic analysis.
+Like Moreno, Shklovsky was concerned with the automatization of human experience, a process by which metaphors lose their evocative power through repeated use.
 Such metaphors become mere machines that convey meaning, and, when habituated, disappear from view.
-According to the Kantian view, in vogue in Russia at the time, a reasoned being should proceed through life with the assumption of agency, structuring one's own experiences according to the principles of free will.
-The habituated metaphor instead structures furtively, obscuring the relationships involved.
-Consequently, estrangement emerges as a model of human liberation.
-It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917, @shklovsky_hod_1923,
+According to the Kantian view, in vogue in Russia at the time, a reasoned being should proceed through life with the assumption of personal free will, structuring one's own experiences according to the principles of self-directed action.
+The habituated metaphor instead guides action from without and furtively.
+It is given rather than understood.
+Estrangement emerges therefore as a model of human liberation.
+It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917,
+@shklovsky_hod_1923, @boym_estrangement_1996, @holquist_minding_2005].
+By
-@boym_estrangement_1996, @holquist_minding_2005].
-Laying bare the mechanisms of the implicit metaphor recovers agency lost to the blind mechanization of thought.
-Through estrangement, readers discover the principles governing their
-actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).
-And perhaps the field should not be a field at all: it could be a meadow or a forest.
+laying bare the mechanisms of the implicit metaphor, we are thus able to recover agency lost to the blind mechanization of thought.
+Through estrangement readers discover the principles governing their actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used defamiliarization in the formalist vein often and with relentless clinical precision.
 In the short story "A Guide to Berlin," to which
-D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:
+D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," Nabokov writes:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies another, then a third and a fourth---the street's iron entrails, still idle, not yet lowered into the ground, deep under the asphalt.
 For the first few days after they were unloaded, with a hollow clanging, from trucks, little boys would run on them, up and down, and crawl on all fours through those round tunnels, but a week later nobody was playing anymore and thick snow was falling instead; and now when, cautiously probing the treacherous glaze of the sidewalk with my thick rubber-heeled stick, I go out in the flat gray light of the morning, an even stripe of fresh snow stretches along the upper side of each black pipe [...]
-Today someone wrote "Otto" with his finger on the strip of virgin snow, and I thought how beautifully that name, with its two soft o's flanking the pair of gentle consonants suited the silent layer of snow upon that pipe with its two orifices and its tacit tunnel [@nabokov_guide_1976, 27].
+Today someone wrote "Otto" with his finger on the strip of virgin snow, and I thought how beautifully that name, with its two soft o's flanking the pair of gentle consonants suited the silent layer of snow upon that pipe with its two orifices and its tacit tunnel [@nabokov_guide_1976, 27;
+@johnson_guide_1979, 354].

 The tightly wound vignette takes the formalist programmatic concern with "laying bare the device" to its logical and recursively structured conclusion.